SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 0 - Introduction to JavaScript
 ### What is JavaScript?
-- JavaScript is an object-oriented, high-level, untyped, interpreted, dynamic language.
+- JavaScript is a cross-platform, object-oriented, high-level, untyped, interpreted & dynamic scripting language.
+- JavaScript started off as a way to make web pages more interactive since it can be connected to the objects of its host environment (a web browser, for example) to provide programmatic control over them.
-- JavaScript started as a way to make web pages more interactive.
-Nowadays, JavaScript runs in more places than just web browsers - it runs on web servers, phones and even robots!
+- Nowadays, JavaScript runs in more places than just web browsers.
+It runs on web servers, phones and even robots!

+### JavaScript Basics
+- Case-sensitive.
+- Instructions are called statements, separated by semicolons (`;`).
+- Single line comments start with `//` while multi-line comments are wrapped with `/* ... */`.
+- There are only three kinds of declarations in JavaScript:
+	- `var`: Declares a variable, optionally initializing it to a value.
+	- `let`: Declares a block scope local variable, optionally initializing it to a value.
+	- `const`: Declares a read-only named constant.
+- A JavaScript identifier must start with a letter, underscore (`_`) or dollar sign (`$`).
+Subsequent characters can be digits (0-9).

-### Types
+### Data Types
+- Primitive Data Types:
 	- Number
 	- String
 	- Boolean
 	- Symbol
+	- null
+	- undefined
-- Object
+- Object:
     - Function
     - Array
     - Date
     - RegExp
-- null
-- undefined

 #### Number
 - 64-bit floating point.
 - Be careful about floating point precision.

 **Special Values:**

-- NaN
+- NaN (Not a Number)
 - Infinity
 - -Infinity